MakariiSlupskyi/obsidian-notes/Project ideas.md

 - Main UI primitive and action caller
 - Action are called by triggers (eg. onClick, onHover)
 - Blocks are used in building components (main UI abstraction in real code.
 When code is generated, blocks are represented with divs, appropriate CSS and hooks like useState, useRef etc.)
-- Blocks are mostly like a flexbox container with style
+- Blocks are mostly like a flexbox container with style adaptations like in CSS (background, border, border radius etc.)